 When we talk about child mortality we usually refer to mortality of children under the age of 5.
 But of all children who die, most do not come close to their fifth birthday: the younger a child is, the higher the risk of mortality.
 Three times as many children die in the first year of their lives than in the next four years.
 And the majority of children who die in their first year die in the neonatal period, the first 27 days after birth.

 Premature birth (being born before the 37th week of gestation) is one of the major determinants of neonatal mortality and therefore complications arising from preterm birth are usually grouped with the neonatal disorders, as we did in our chart.4

 Children born prematurely are at high risk of having birth injuries, underdeveloped organs, and contracting infectious diseases.5

 10% of deaths – Diarrheal diseases

 Every tenth child that died in 2017 died because of some diarrheal disease – rotavirus infection, cholera, shigellosis and other infectious diseases that result in diarrhea.
 The World Health Organisation (WHO) says that diarrheal diseases are “both treatable and preventable”.6

-Clearly, the fact that diarrheal diseases are the third leading cause of child mortality is simply inexcusable.
-As we will discuss in another post in this series, an increased coverage of oral rehydration therapy – an incredibly simple treatment for diarrhea – could help to prevent many of these deaths.
+The fact that diarrheal diseases are the third leading cause of child mortality is simply inexcusable.
+An increased coverage of oral rehydration therapy – an incredibly simple treatment for diarrhea – could help to prevent many of these deaths.

 While classed separately from neonatal disorders, congenital birth defects are significant contributors to infant mortality as well.7 Congenital defects are defined as physical or genetic abnormalities present at birth and include neural tube defects, heart defects, Down syndrome, microcephaly and others.